Click on the links below to jump to the corresponding sections:

 NorSled will pull dogs from shelters with treatable medical conditions.
 We nurse them and get them the veterinary care they need while finding them homes.
 In recent times we have treated dogs for conditions ranging from torn knee ligaments, heartworm and hookworm, to broken bones and gunshot wounds.

-Our adoption fees range from $250 to $600, depending on the dog’s adoptability.
-Small puppies usually have a fee of $600, while older dogs have lower fees.
+Our adoption fee is $400.00.
+Puppies are $600.
 Adoption fees go towards vaccinations, heartworm, spay/neutering, micro-chipping, and medical care if needed.
 Fees help with kenneling, food, collars, leashes, sometimes even toys, and possibly the use of a dog trainer to help with behavior problems.
 These fees all go towards helping the dogs.
 We are an all-volunteer organization, with no paid staff.
 You don’t get this kind of full service and care when “buying” a new dog.
 Your new dog will come to you altered, micro-chipped, and vaccinated.
 Now all you need to do is get ready to meet your new best “fur”ever friend.

 Where Do Norsled Dogs Come From?